There’s nothing quite like a perfectly cooked roast lamb, especially during the holidays.

 The best way to reheat lamb is in a 300°F oven.
-Drizzle room temperature lamb with stock or juices and then cover it loosely with foil.
+Drizzle room-temperature lamb with stock or juices and then cover it loosely with foil.
 Place it on a wire rack to reheat for 30-60 minutes.
-If you have slices, a great way to reheat them is submerging them in some hot stock or gravy in a skillet.
+If you have slices, a great way to reheat them is by submerging them in some hot stock or gravy in a skillet.

 The techniques I tried included:

-There is a chance that reheating your lamb will slightly change its flavor because the proteins in meat continue to transform as it cools, breaking down the nutrients that impact taste and texture.
+There’s a chance that reheating your lamb will slightly change its flavor because the proteins in meat continue to transform as it cools, breaking down the nutrients that impact taste and texture.
+It’s called the ‘warmed-over’ effect.

 And one last tip.
 Always let the lamb meat reach room temperature before reheating it.